abs-lang/abs/docs/types/builtin-function.md

-At the same time, there are some builtin functions that doesn't really make sense to call with the method notation, so we've kept them in a "special" location in the documentation. `exit(99)`, for example, exists the program with the status code `99`, but it would definitely look strange to see something such as `99.exit()`.
+At the same time, there are some builtin functions that doesn't really make sense to call with the method notation, so we've kept them in a "special" location in the documentation. `exit(99)`, for example, exits the program with the status code `99`, but it would definitely look strange to see something such as `99.exit()`.